liquity/bold/README.md

 For a given branch, the system maintains the following invariant:

-**Aggregate total debt of a always equals the sum of individual entire Trove debts**.
+**Aggregate total debt of a branch always equals the sum of individual entire Trove debts**.

 That is: